 Disable Root Logins

-Using normal user with uniq name login to the Linux system and than get root privilege is more safer.
+Using normal user with unique name login to the Linux system and than get root privilege is more safer.

 Automatic System Update